OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Landing_pages.md

     /MyCoursesSite/0

-which would look for a course accordingly:
+Which would look for a course accordingly:

     /RepositoryEntry/292192256/